drBenway/pixi-vn-wiki/Characters.md

 * `defaultSurname`: The character's surname.
 * `defaultAge`: The character's age.

-This is a simplified implementation of the `CharacterModelBase` class for better understanding of the properties that are stored in the game storage:
+Here's a simplified implementation of the `CharacterModelBase` class for better understanding of the properties that are stored in the game storage:

 ```typescript
 export default class CharacterModelBase extends StoredClassModel implements ICharacterModelBase {